ma-ha/rest-web-ui/html/css-custom/README.md

      You can place all your modifications here.

-# Mobile Phone and Tablet Support
+# Responsive Desing for Mobile Phone and Tablet Support
+In the `index.html` a viewport is defined, so CSS for responsive design is prepared.
+The custom.css defines some pattern, you should look at to start your desing.

-The framework tries to detect mobile phones or tablets.
+The framework additionally tries to detect mobile phones or tablets.
+By this, you have the option to replace the whole GUI layout and CSS for phones and tablets.

 If the framework detects a mobile phone: